Who doesn’t like to travel? It’s a great way to experience the world, whether it’s long-term, for vacation, or for business.

 Whether you want to get lean or build muscle, you will find a workout that is suitable for you and your fitness goal.
 You can choose from all the different workouts, or you can create your own plan, and I strongly recommend you do the latter.

 You can choose between 4 goals – to get fit, to get lean, to improve your muscle tone or to get strong.
 You can then select how many days per week you want to work out, whether or not you want to include running in the workouts, and a few more things that will make the workouts really tailored to your needs.
-After that the NTC app will select the best exercises for your plan, and all you have to do is follow that particular plan.
+After that, the NTC app will select the best exercises for your plan, and all you have to do is follow that particular plan.

 It’s just like your own personal trainer, but it’s always on call and it’s completely free of charge – color me impressed!
-And you don’t have to go to gym to meet it; your trainer will always be in your pocket and just a few taps away from you – even when you are travelling.
+And you don’t have to go to gym to meet it; your trainer will always be in your pocket and just a few taps away from you – even when you are traveling.

 Yoga is another great way to stay fit, and it can also do wonders for your overall health.
 Especially if you have issues with back pain or lousy posture; in that case, you should definitely try to do some yoga in your spare time.
 The best part about it is that you can do it anywhere, even on the beach.
 And the soothing sound of the waves can only help you relax.